RedisLabs/redislabs-docs/content/rc/subscriptions/view-pro-subscription.md

     | **Availability Zones** | The availability zones your subscription is deployed in (Visible if you selected availability zones on creation) |

-- The **Price** panel shows the monthly cost of your Flexible subscription.
+- The **Price** panel shows the monthly cost of your Redis Cloud Pro subscription.

 - The **Payment Method** panel shows the current payment details.